 In the course of our business, we may collect and process personal data, which may include data that we receive directly from a data subject and data we receive from other sources including location data, business partners, and subcontractors who work technical, payment and delivery services, credit reference agencies, and other capacities.

-We will only process personal data for the specific purposes or for any other purposes specifically permitted by the Data Protection Requirements.
-We will notify those purposes to the data subject when we first collect the data or as soon as possible thereafter.
+We will only process personal data for the specific purposes or any other purposes expressly permitted by the Data Protection Requirements.
+We will notify those purposes to the data subject when we first collect the data or as soon as possible after that.